The 2026 YWCA Until Justice Just Is (UJJI) Challenge is April 6 - May 4.

 Each weekday April 17-May 15, 2023, YWCA Cass Clay explored the topics of Disability, Housing, Music, and Mental Health.

-For four weeks, daily challenge activities (reading an article, listening to a podcast, reflecting on personal experience, etc.) are posted in the Challenge app and website
+For four weeks, daily challenge activities (reading an article, listening to a podcast, reflecting on personal experience, etc.) were posted in the Challenge app and website

 2022 Stand Against Racism Challenge